New Orleans Pelicans @ Charlotte Hornets Picks and Predictions - February 2nd 2026

 New Orleans Pelicans at Charlotte Hornets odds and lines

-On the road, New Orleans Pelicans shows a useful matchup-driven profile built from last-five ATS: 4-1-0 and steady notes like average margin: 4.
+On the road, New Orleans Pelicans shows a useful home-tilting profile built from last-five ATS: 4-1-0 and steady notes like average margin: 4.
 To stay aligned with late updates, use New Orleans Pelicans odds as a quick reference point.

 Back at home, Charlotte Hornets brings a different angle than the road data, starting with last-five over-under: 2-3-0 and a second line in last-five ATS: 3-2-0.
 For a direct link into the home market view, head to Charlotte Hornets odds and stay ready for late updates.